pacifio/json2dart/README.md

 ## Json 2 Dart Command line utility

+## Important note

+There is already a package called `json2dart` so this package will be called `json2dartc` !

 <img src="./media/example.gif" width="600">

 This project was made using [javiercbk's json_to_dart package](https://github.com/javiercbk/json_to_dart) !
 This CLI was made to directly convert JSON stuctures into Dart classes .
 I personally don't like build runners and json serializers so I made this for my workflow .
 Feel free to open issues and submit PRs .

 ## How to use

-Download the project and in `/build` foolder we have excutables for windows and linux / darwin systems .
-Add this folder to system PATH .
-Then in your terminal
+Install this via `pub`

+`pub global activate json2dartc`

+## Example

-`json2dart -u https://reqres.in/api/users -m get -e data -n Example`
+`json2dartc -u https://reqres.in/api/users -m get -e data -n Example`

 ## Null safety

 To turn on null safe code generation , add the flag `--null-safe` , Example :

-`json2dart -u https://reqres.in/api/users -m get -n Example --null-safe`
+`json2dartc -u https://reqres.in/api/users -m get -n Example --null-safe`

 ## Options